allaboutraj/Meal-app/README.md

 # Meal App

-A simple web application to store and search meals.
+A simple web application to store and search meals(Using Vanila Js).

 ## Features